If you can’t pay your bills because of coronavirus

 - you can’t work because your workplace has closed

-You can contact your local council to see if they can give you any extra help from a hardship fund.
+You can contact your local council to see if they can give you any extra help from a hardship fund, including food or essential things like clothes.
 Check your local council on GOV.UK.

-You might qualify for a reduction if your income has dropped or if you started claiming benefits recently.
+You might qualify for a council tax reduction if your income has dropped or if you started claiming benefits recently.

-You should check your local council's rules to see if you qualify for a council tax reduction.
+You should contact your local council to see if you qualify for a council tax reduction.